LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

 Alternately practice using an Xamarin Studio library reference:
 Create a new project in a solution in which you already have added the ui library project.
-Mkae the ui project be a reference for the lab project.
+Make the ui project be a reference for the lab project.

 Make sure your program has ``namespace IntroCS;`` to match the ui project.